Genitourinary Malignancies - Board Review Summary

 Salvage RT: post-RP RT for rising PSA.

-- No clear routine role for escalating the prostate bed beyond about 66 Gy
+Dose: no clear routine role for escalating the prostate bed beyond about 66 Gy.

-- NRG GU-003 supports moderate hypofractionated salvage RT from a 2-year QOL standpoint
+Hypofractionation: NRG GU-003 supports moderate hypofractionated salvage RT from a 2-year QOL standpoint, but long-term late toxicity remains important.

 Who Benefits from ADT in Salvage RT?